Students will have:

 By the end of KS3 our intention is for students to know where music came from and how the musical elements have developed and ranged over a musical timeline (from Ancient times 8000 BC) to create the music we know today.

 In Year 9, we teach Music for one hour a week to all classes.

 From September 2019-2021, we intend to implement our new knowledge rich curriculum.
 There is a set three year plan for our curriculum to develop and ensure our current and new students are taught the knowledge rich curriculum.
 Therefore, year 8 and 9 classes will be touching on new topics within the new Year 7 curriculum too.

 Students are given more opportunity to develop their instrumental skills and to specialise on instruments of their choice.
-Lessons will largely focus on performing and composing but with some time devoted to music theory to prepare students for GCSE Music.
+In year 9, students are beginning to develop song-writing techniques and capabilities to use music software on Macbooks.

 Students are given the opportunity to participate in our extra-curricular activities, which occur weekly.
-Instrumentalists can join the Senior Concert Band.
-Students who don’t play an instrument are welcome to join the Pop Choir, Samba Band and Rock Band.
-Furthermore, the music department welcomes students to play on the keyboards before/after school, break and lunchtimes.
-The students are also allowed to book practice rooms after school to further develop their solo/group performance skills.
+Instrumentalists can join the Junior or Senior Concert Band.
+Students who don’t play an instrument are welcome to join the Pop Choir, Samba Band, Music Production Group and Rock Band.
+Furthermore, the music department welcomes students to play on the keyboards before/after school and at break time.
+The students are also allowed to book practice rooms after school to further develop their solo/group performance skills on instruments they choose.